curvedinf/dir-assistant/README.md

 ## New Features

-* File watching: While running, dir-assistant keeps track of changes to files and updates its index, so now you no longer need to restart dir-assistant refresh your changed files.
+* File watching: While running, dir-assistant keeps track of changes to files and updates its index, so now you no longer need to restart dir-assistant to refresh your changed files.
 Note: If updating dir-assistant from a previous version, you must delete your `index-cache.sqlite` file.

 ## Setup